Frequently Asked Questions about Graduate Programs at SUNY Plattsburgh

 Answer: Yes.
-The application fee is a non-refundable processing fee required of all applicants unless the applicant was in the EOP/HEOP/SEEK program as an undergraduate student.
-The EOP/HEOP/SEEK applicant should submit the application fee slip indicating previous EOP status.
+The application fee is a non-refundable processing fee required of all applicants, which can be paid online at my.plattsburgh.edu by clicking on the Admission tab at the top, then on the Application Fee in your admission checklist on the right side.
+EOP/HEOP/SEEK applicants should contact the Graduate Admissions Office to request a fee waiver.
 Verification of enrollment in one of these programs is required if the applicant's undergraduate institution was not SUNY Plattsburgh.

 Answer: Withdrawal from SUNY Plattsburgh is permissible within the guidelines specified in the General Information section of the Undergraduate and Graduate College Catalog.
 A Graduate Studies College Withdrawal Form must be completed and signed by your graduate program coordinator.
 When you plan to return to your graduate studies, you will need to complete an Intent to Return to Graduate Study Form.
 You will not need to pay any fees to be reinstated as a matriculated student.
 However, the time limitations for completion of your degree program and application of transfer credits or credits acquired in non-matriculated status does not change.
 Financial aid recipients should consult with a financial aid advisor to determine the impact upon their financial aid before processing a withdrawal form.

 Answer: Yes.
+In addition to Graduate Assistantships, graduate students may work on campus as work-study or temp employees, for up to 10 hours a week.
 The Career Development Center, located in the Angell College Center, assists students in locating part-time and summer jobs through various programs, both on campus and with employers in the community.
 On-campus employment opportunities include part-time positions through Student Temporary Service, Research Foundation, and College Auxiliary Services as well as some campus offices.
 A student must be currently enrolled at SUNY Plattsburgh to use the services of the Career Development Center.
 Demonstration of financial need is not required.
-For information, call (518) 564-2071.

 Answer: Yes.
-Campus housing - in one of 12 comfortable and modern residence halls - is available to graduate students who request it.
-Most graduate students opt to live off campus where ample housing is available.
-For information concerning housing options, contact the Assistant Director of Residence Life at (518) 564-3824; toll-free at (800) 569-5716; or send an e-mail to email@example.com.
+Campus housing is available to graduate students who request it.
+For information concerning housing options, contact the Assistant Director of Residence Life at (518)564-3824; toll-free at (800) 569-5716; or send an e-mail to [email protected].